Sanket-Deb/social-media-dashboard/README.md

 ## Overview -

 Completed a responsive social media dashboard with a theme switcher using Next.js, styled-components, and modern CSS techniques.
-∗ Developed a responsive social media dashboard that adapts to various screen sizes and includes interactive hover states for all elements.
+- Developed a responsive social media dashboard that adapts to various screen sizes and includes interactive hover states for all elements.
-∗ Implemented a color theme toggle feature, allowing users to switch between light and dark modes according to their preference.
+- Implemented a color theme toggle feature, allowing users to switch between light and dark modes according to their preference.
-∗ Leveraged Next.js for server-side rendering and styled-components for maintaining scoped CSS, enhancing both performance and maintainability
+- Leveraged Next.js for server-side rendering and styled-components for maintaining scoped CSS, enhancing both performance and maintainability.

 ## Author